Kaikōura’s Commitment to Sustainability

 - The Hikurangi Marine Reserve which embodies the Kaikōura Canyon, the most biologically rich ocean habitat in the world.

-We encourage everyone to help in fostering a sustainable future, whether that be from something as small as replacing your plastic shopping bags with reusable canvas bags or getting involved in your local beach clean-up.
+We encourage everyone to help care for our seas and foster a sustainable future, whether that be from something as small as replacing your plastic shopping bags with reusable canvas bags or getting involved in your local beach clean-up.
 Take pride in New Zealand’s beautiful natural environment and make sustainability a priority for you, your business or your community this year.